RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

 In this walkthrough, we will create a virtual machine in the Azure Portal, connect to the virtual machine, install the web server role and test.

-Estimated time: 45 minutes

 **Note**: Take time during this walk-through to click and read the Informational icons.

 # Task 1: Create the virtual machine

-In this task, we will create a Windows Server 2016 Datacenter virtual machine.
+In this task, we will create a Windows Server 2019 Datacenter virtual machine.

 1. Sign in to the [Azure portal](https://portal.azure.com).

-2. Search for **Virtual machines** and then click **+Add**.
+2. From the Home page, search for **Virtual machines** and then click **+ Add**.

-3. In the **Basics** tab, fill in the information.
-Leave the defaults for everthing else.
+3. On the **Basics** tab, fill in the following information (leave the defaults for everthing else):

 	|Settings | Values |
 	|---|---|